hygieia/hygieia/pages/hygieia/api/api.md

 monitor.proxy.port=[port enabled on proxy server] monitor.proxy.username=[proxy username] monitor.proxy.password=[proxy password]

+# This will be page size for pagination on Hygieia landing page
+pageSize=[Integer value]
 ```

 All the above values are optional.
 If you have MongoDB installed with no authorization, you must be able to run the API even without the properties file.